On Affine Homotopy between Language Encoders: Conclusion

 \section{Conclusion}

-We discuss language encoder similarity in the framework of $S$-homotopy.
-More specifically, we characterize various notions of affine alignment between encoder maps and prove that some provide desirable theoretical upper bounds on downstream task performance dissimilarity.
+We discuss the structure of the space of language encoder in the framework of $S$-homotopy---the notion of aligning encoders with a chosen set of functions.
+We formalize affine alignment between encoders and show that it provides upper bounds on the differences in performance on downstream tasks.
 Experiments show our notion of intrinsic affine homotopy to be consistently predictive of downstream task behavior while revealing an asymmetric order in the space of encoders.